Meaghan Sargeant

-Meaghan Sargeant (born 16 March 1994) is an English footballer who plays as a defender for FA Women's Super League club Aston Villa.
-She had previously played for Bristol City, Birmingham City and Notts County.
+Meaghan Sargeant (born 16 March 1994) is an English former footballer who played as a defender for Notts County, Birmingham City, Bristol City and Aston Villa.

 Club career

 Sargeant progressed through Sheffield United's Centre of Excellence, before joining Arsenal Ladies' Academy.
 In January 2012, Sargeant signed for Lincoln Ladies.

 In March 2014, Sargeant joined Birmingham City.
 In February 2016, she signed a new contract with Birmingham City.

 On 28 May 2019, Sargeant became the first summer signing for Bristol City.
 She joined the club alongside Charlie Wellings.

 On 3 July 2021, Sargeant signed for Aston Villa on a 2-year contract.
 She was their fifth signing of the summer.

+On 20 June 2023, Sargeant announced that she would retire as a player at the age of 29, due to a recurring back injury.
+She would continue her career at Aston Villa in a non-playing role.